A UF veterinary clinical trial resulted in the death of two dog subjects.

 Contact Garrett at email@example.com.
 Follow him on Twitter @garrettshanley.

-Garrett Shanley is a UF third-year journalism and history major and The Alligator's Summer 2023 university administration reporter.
-In his free time, Garrett can be found watching Wong Kar-Wai films and brooding.
+Garrett Shanley is a third-year journalism and history major and The Alligator's Fall 2023 university administration reporter.
+In his free time, Garrett can be found watching Wong Kar-Wai movies and brooding.